Explain Software as service (Saas). What are the implementation issues, benefits and drawbacks and key characteristics

 iii) Network dependency

-As data transfer is depend on Saas firm at network speed than the higher speeds of firms internal network connections
+As data transfer is depend on Saas firm at network speed than the higher speeds of firms internal network connections.

 iv) Latency Issue